CiscoDevNet/terraform-provider-intersight/USERGUIDE.md

 * HashiCorp Configuration Language
 * Cisco Intersight Platform

+The provider will accept the latest HCL updates implemented by Terraform, unless Terraform itself provides backward compatibility.

 ## Installing Terraform
-* Download terraform zip from https://www.terraform.io/downloads.html as per your operating system specifications.
+* Download terraform zip from https://www.terraform.io/downloads.html
 * Extract the zip and move it to a directory of your choice.
-* Add the path of the directory to PATH variable of the system.
+* Add the path to this directory to PATH variable of the system.
 * For a detailed video on installing terraform, visit [terraform website](https://learn.hashicorp.com/terraform/getting-started/install.html)